yeungadrian/aurora/README.md

 ## Roadmap of functionality:
     - [x] Add images of app to readme
-    - [ ] Factor Regression: French Fama
+    - [x] Factor Regression: French Fama
+    - [ ] Intuitive feedback on output of factor regression
     - [ ] Tidy up routes of backend
-    - [ ] ETL process to get up to date data
-    - [ ] Free data providers
     - [ ] Deployment to a cloud provider